vincent-peugnet/carnet-video/README.md

 - Fill `config/newClip` with number `1`
 - Fill `config/importDirectory` with the temporary path where new video files are captured.
 It's recommended to use an absolute path (starting with a `/`)
+- If the site will be published inside subfolers, fill `config/basePath` with the name of the path that lead to the site. (⚠️ witout leading or trailing slashes)

 ## Use